 What’s the difference between these two approaches?
 In the first approach, you start ‘at the top’–by designing the data warehouse structure first.
-In the second approach, you start ‘at the bottom’–by creating data marts first.
+The second approach, you start ‘at the bottom’–by creating data marts first.

 Now, a short digression: data marts are smaller versions of data warehouses or, rather, data warehouse subsets.
 They are focused on a single subject, while a data warehouse is designed to address many problems and comprise many subjects within one company.

-In the first approach, the data warehouse, a centralized repository for the entire company, is built first.
-In such a situation, data marts are made after data warehouse and serve as a support for the central structure.
-In the second approach, data marts are built first, and, then, they are integrated into one, larger data warehouse.
-In this approach, the integration is implemented using a data warehouse bus.
+The first approach – the data warehouse, a centralized repository for the entire company, is built first.
+In such a situation, data marts are made after data warehouse and serve as a support for the central structure. then, in the second approach, data marts are built first, and, then, they are integrated into one, larger data warehouse.
+Integration is implemented using a data warehouse bus.

 The bottom-up design is quicker and more flexible, but it can be difficult to maintain.
 On the other hand, the top-down design is easier to maintain and robust against business changes, but it’s slower and more complex to set up.
 In many instances, it’s also more expensive, especially at the very beginning.